SenShiza/vocaloid787-website/README.md

-# SenShiza Website
+# VOCALOID 787 Website
-This is SenShiza's Website source code.
+This is the source code for VOCALOID 787 Website.

 # Programing Language
-This website is programed using HTML and CSS.
+This website is programed using HTML, CSS and Javascript.

-# Known Issues
-* Website work in progress
-* Website is not completly responsive